GA-CyberWorkforceAcademy/TeachersCorner/CyberEd/CyberSkills.md

 Operating Systems
 =================

-Operating Systems run computers, servers and appliances used is our lives everyday.
+Operating Systems (OS) run computers, servers and appliances used is our lives everyday.
 Understanding how software and hardware work together to meet their intended purposes provides a foundation about how digital devices contribute to our world.
 Operating Systems should cover Windows and \*Nix systems